Caffe installation on server without root access

 make

-This will take very long time.
+make install This will take very long time.
 Deleting some of the gencode of older architecures can improve it a little bit

 protobuf